-I am a second year PhD student in Computer Science at UMass Amherst advised by Mohit Iyyer and a member of UMass NLP.
+I am a fifth year PhD student in Computer Science at UMass Amherst advised by Mohit Iyyer who is now a professor at the University of Maryland.

-Previously, I was an undergraduate at Rutgers University where I majored in Math, English, and Computer Science.
-Before transferring to Rutgers, I spent one semester at the University of Edinburgh.
+Before coming to UMass, I was an undergraduate at Rutgers University where I majored in Math, English, and Computer Science.
+Prior to transferring to Rutgers, I spent one semester at the University of Edinburgh.

 I've participated in 4 NSF REUs and done research in cool places like Hong Kong and the American Museum of Natural History in NYC.